bombayjesus/open-city-design/README.md

 # open-city-design

+Hey there!
+Have you ever walked around your city and thought, "This could be better!"?
+Well, guess what?
+You can be a part of making it happen!
+We believe in Tactical Urbanism.

 ## What is Open City Design?
 Open City Design is all about empowering regular folks, governments, and designers to team up and create awesome cities that are both livable and sustainable.
 Our platform hooks you up with innovative tools, resources, and best practices to make your city planning and design game stronger than ever.
 So don't miss out on this opportunity to shape the future of our cities - eveyone can contribute!